 Empirical evidence concerning the relationship between portfolio concentration and performance is sparse.
-Kacperczyk, Sialm and Zheng (2005) examine the industry concentration of U.S. mutual funds, finding those funds with a high degree of industry concentration perform better than funds which hold more stocks across many different industries.
-Their results are consistent with the theory that some funds possess superior investment ability.
+Kacperczyk, Sialm and Zheng (2005) are the first to provide rigorous examination to whether industry concentration for U.S. mutual funds is related to performance, and find that those funds with a high degree of industry concentration perform better than funds which hold more stocks across many different industries.
+Kacperczyk et al.'s (2005) results are consistent with the theory that some funds possess superior investment ability.
 Their research is also supported by Wermers (2003), who evaluates the relationship between active fund returns and tracking errors for a sample of U.S. mutual funds.
 Wermers finds a positive relationship between risk (volatility) and performance, confirming that the cross-sectional variation in fund returns is explained by successful managers taking larger portfolio bets.
-While the magnitude of bets taken by fund managers is an important issue in terms of portfolio concentration and performance, we also consider the direction of the bet (i.e. under-or-overweight) and the importance of stock size in the allocation decision (given the risk control considerations of active managers).
-Our study also contributes to the literature by examining how differences in fund size and manager characteristics (e.g. style, organizational structure, benchmark index) explain the degree of portfolio concentration executed by active Australian equity managers.
+While the magnitude of bets taken by fund managers is an important issue in terms of portfolio concentration and performance, our study also considers the direction of the bet (i.e. under-or-overweight) and the importance of stock size in the allocation decision (given the risk control considerations of active managers).
+Our study also contributes to the literature by examining how differences in fund size and manager characteristics (e.g. style, organizational structure, benchmark index) explain the degree of portfolio concentration of active Australian equity funds.